netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

     show gslb runningconfig

-As the GTP CRD is configured for traffic policy as `failover`, Citrix ADC VPX instances serve the traffic from the primary cluster, in this scenario the application deployed in the EKS cluster.
+As the GTP CRD is configured for the traffic policy as `FAILOVER`, Citrix ADC VPX instances serve the traffic from the primary cluster (EKS cluster in this example).

     curl -v http://*domain_name*

- However, when there is no endpoint available in the EKS cluster, applications are automatically served from the Azure cluster.
-You can make sure this by setting the replica count to `0` in the primary cluster.
+ However, if an endpoint is not available in the EKS cluster, applications are automatically served from the Azure cluster.
+You can ensure it by setting the replica count to `0` in the primary cluster.